 The Joint Committee on Human Rights has put out a call for evidence in relation to the Police, Crime, Sentencing and Courts Bill, and ACORN will be submitting our own full organisational response soon.
 This is a vital opportunity to stop this legislation from going forward and we need you to stand up and be counted by submitting your own opposition.
-We have created the template response below to make this easier; please note that you will need to copy and paste this template into your own document before submitting here, and the sections in red and italic require you to add in your own thoughts and experiences so as to ensure that this template is not simply a copy of our own submission.
+We have created the template response below to make this easier; please note that you will need to copy this template into your own document before submitting here, and the sections in red and italic require you to add in your own thoughts and experiences so as to ensure that this template is not simply a copy of our own submission.
 To allow us to contact you about this and other ACORN campaigns, please fill out our quick supporters form to be added to our mailing list.

 In this section, briefly introduce yourself and say that you are a member or supporter of ACORN.

 In this section, briefly explain why you are submitting evidence for this Bill.
 In ACORN’s case this is because we feel that the protest and trespass areas of the Bill represent a direct threat to our members, our method of community organising, and our ability to bring about progressive change.

 Are the proposed changes to the law governing public assemblies, processions and one-person protests necessary to protect those adversely affected by such activities?
 Do the proposals in Part 3 of the Bill adequately protect the right to peaceful assembly (Article 11 ECHR) and the right to free expression (Article 10 ECHR)?